 Hospice services vary based on the patient’s and family’s needs, but typical services include visits from nurses and other healthcare professionals, pain and symptom relief, personal care, training for caretakers, spiritual and emotional support, bereavement counseling and dietary consultation.

 Hospice is covered by Medicare, Medicaid and most private insurance companies.
-Hospice is a financial relief to many with a life-limiting illness because services related to that illness, such as medication, equipment and supplies, are covered by hospice care benefits – with few out-of-pocket expenses.
+Hospice is a financial relief to many with a life-limiting illness because services related to that illness, such as medication, equipment and supplies, are covered by hospice care benefits – with few or no out-of-pocket expenses.

 Compassus offers medical care using the most advanced techniques.
 The difference is that hospice care focuses on pain and symptom management rather than curing illness.
 Compassus also focuses on supporting the spiritual and emotional needs of the patient, as well as the family, who often need as much support as the patient themselves.